juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 {% endhighlight %}

-The modelbinder from ASP.NET Core can map the parameters in the request to this object and you can start using them:
+The modelbinder from ASP.NET Core can map the parameters in the request to this object and you can start using them as follows:
 `http://localhost:5000/api/customers?pagecount=10&page=1&orderby=Name` is a valid request then which gives us the possibility to grab only the range of items we want to.

 ## <a name="thefrontend">Frontend</a>